 After analyzing a page, LikeAlyzer would give the page a score of between 1 and 100.
 The score was an average of various metrics and elements, such as growth, likes, engagement rate, People Talking About This (PTAT), post type, page information, and responsiveness.
 It graded each of these data points with either a green checkmark for a strong score or a red X mark for a subpar score (Source).

 We attempted to determine famous individuals who had the highest scores based on LikeAlyzer, but very little information is available.
-However, an article reports that scores below 85 were considered weak, and excellent performance was above 90.
+However, one article reports that scores below 85 were considered weak, and excellent performance was above 90.
 On average, not many people scored above 65.

 Meltwater’s Social Solutions Acquires LikeAlyzer